International status and usage of the euro: Unilateral adopters

-Montenegro and Kosovo have also used the euro since its launch, as they previously used the German mark rather than the Yugoslav dinar.
+Montenegro and Kosovo have also used the euro since its launch, as they previously used the German mark instead of the Yugoslav dinar.
 Unlike the states above, they do not have a formal agreement with the EU to use the euro as their currency, and have never minted marks or euros; rather, they depend on bills and coins already in circulation.

-There were political concerns that Serbia could use the currency to destabilise these territories (Montenegro was then in a union with Serbia) so they received Western help in adopting and using the mark (though there was no restriction on the use of the dinar or any other currency).
+Due to concerns that Serbia could use the dinar to destabilise Kosovo and Montenegro (the latter was in a political union with Serbia until 2006), both received Western help in adopting and using the mark (though there was no restriction on the use of the dinar or any other currency).
 They switched to the euro when the mark was replaced.
-In North Kosovo, which is mainly populated by the Serbian minority, the Serbian dinar, which replaced the Yugoslav dinar, continues to be used despite its lack of recognition or use elsewhere in Kosovo.
+In North Kosovo, mainly populated by the Serbian minority, the Serbian dinar, which replaced the Yugoslav dinar, continues to be used despite its lack of recognition or use elsewhere in Kosovo.

 The use of the euro in Montenegro and Kosovo has helped stabilise their economies, and for this reason the adoption of the euro by small states has been encouraged by former Finance Commissioner Joaquín Almunia.
-Former European Central Bank president Jean-Claude Trichet has stated the ECB – which does not grant representation to those who unilaterally adopt the euro – neither supports nor deters those wishing to use the currency.
+Former European Central Bank president Jean-Claude Trichet stated that the ECB – which does not grant representation to those who unilaterally adopt the euro – neither supports nor deters those wishing to use the currency.

-In October 2012, the President of Panama Ricardo Martinelli suggested that he was considering making the euro a third official currency of the country to go along with the US dollar and the Panamanian balboa.

 Usage in states with another official currency

-In various countries the euro is accepted by some merchants albeit not being official currency there.
-Additionally sometimes it is used for pricing purposes even if the actual payments are made in the official currency (e.g., for real estate).
+In various countries, the euro is accepted by some merchants despite not being the official currency there.
+Additionally, it is sometimes used for pricing purposes even when actual payments are made in the official currency (e.g., for real estate).

-EU members outside the Eurozone
+EU members outside the eurozone

-The euro is often accepted in shops in countries neighboring the Eurozone, like the borders areas and capitals of Poland, the Czech Republic and Hungary, which are near to Germany, Austria, Slovenia or Slovakia, the border areas in Switzerland, which is entirely surrounded by Eurozone members, the border areas in Sweden to Finland, and more.
+The euro is often accepted in shops in countries neighboring the eurozone, like the border areas and capitals of Poland, the Czech Republic and Hungary, which are near to Germany, Austria, Slovenia, Slovakia and Croatia; the border areas of Switzerland, which is almost entirely surrounded by eurozone members except for Liechtenstein, which also uses the Swiss franc; the border areas between Sweden and Finland; and more.

-Also, a large number of petrol stations and motorway service areas in European countries outside the eurozone accept euros, Poland (as well as non-EU members Bosnia and Herzegovina and Serbia) allow payment of highway tolls in euros.
+Also, a large number of petrol stations and motorway service areas in European countries outside the eurozone accept euros, and Poland (as well as non-EU members Bosnia and Herzegovina and Serbia) allow payment of highway tolls in euros.

-The euro is explicitly present in some elements of the laws of these countries, as well as EEA countries, based on EU directives, for example money laundering.
-The laws can for example mention certain amounts in euro above which certain rules apply.
+The euro is explicitly included in some laws in non-eurozone countries, including EEA countries, based on EU directives.
+The laws, for example in money laundering, include specific euro amounts above which certain rules apply.

-In some areas of New Caledonia and French Polynesia, both non-EU territories of an EU member state (France), payments in Euro can be accepted, alongside the territorial CFP Franc.
+In some areas of New Caledonia and French Polynesia, both non-EU territories of an EU member state (France), euro payments can be accepted, alongside the territorial CFP Franc.